TimotejFasiang/StampGuard/README.md

 # StampGuard

-StampGuard is a cross-platform desktop (mobile maybe ??) application designed to detect fraud and fake Czechoslovak stamps.
+StampGuard is a cross-platform desktop application designed to detect fraud and fake historical Czechoslovak stamps.
 It utilizes algorithms to analyze and verify the authenticity of stamps based on various criteria.

 ## Features